Sciance-Inc/core.dashboards_store/README.md

 ```

 ...
 You might wan't to rerun a `dbt build` after formatting everything. `sqlfmt` schould'nt break anything, but we are better safe than sorry.

+#### Commit message
+> Commit messages use the Commitizen convention.

+Please, make sure all of your commit messages start with a type.
+The following types are available :
+* `feat` : A new feature
+* `fix` : A bug fix
+* `docs` : Documentation only changes
+* `style` : Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+* `refactor` : A code change that neither fixes a bug nor adds a feature
+* `perf` : A code change that improves performance
+* `test` : Adding missing or correcting existing tests
+* `chore` : Changes to the build process or auxiliary tools and libraries such as documentation generation
+* `revert` : Reverts a previous commit

 ### Folders structure and convention